Xavier Johnson (basketball): Pittsburgh

-Indiana Hoosiers
+Indiana

-For his fourth year, the 2021–22 season, Johnson put his name in the transfer portal and chose to play for the Indiana Hoosiers over Baylor, Houston, and Saint Joseph's, among others.
+Johnson put his name in the transfer portal for his fourth year, the 2021–22 season.
+He chose to play for Indiana over Baylor, Houston, and Saint Joseph's, among others.
 Although Indiana already possessed two point guards, new Hoosiers coach Mike Woodson chose Johnson for the starting role.

 Initially, his "aggressive style of play and headstrong attitude on the court" held him back.
 In early February Johnson was one of five Indiana players suspended by coach Mike Woodson for violating curfew but was reinstated on February 10, after missing one game.
 But through the course of the season Johnson found his footing.
 After a poor performance mid-season in the Crossroads Classic, Johnson gave "an almost perfect shooting performance" against Maryland with 24 points on 100 percent shooting from the floor and 7-of-8 from the free throw line, missing his only shot with 19 seconds left in the game.
 Johnson credited his mid-season turnaround to his grandfather's death in early February, along with strong chemistry with fellow teammate Trayce Jackson-Davis.
-He ended the season averaging 12.1 points and 5.1 assist per game.
+He ended the season averaging 12.1 points and 5.1 assists per game.
 His 172 assists that year were the 5th most in a season in Indiana Hoosiers men's basketball history.

 Although Johnson played four seasons, he retained one more year of eligibility, allowing him to play in the 2022–23 season.
-Prior to the season beginning he was named Honorable Mention All-Big Ten by the media.
-Johnson averaged 10.9 points, 3.5 rebounds and 5.2 assists per game.
-He broke his foot in December 2022, forcing him to miss the rest of the season.
+Before the season began, he was named Honorable Mention All-Big Ten by the media.
+Johnson averaged 9.9 points, 3.3 rebounds and 4.9 assists per game.
+He broke his foot in a game against Kansas on December 17, 2022, forcing him to miss the rest of the season.
+Due to the injury occurring so early in the season, Johnson was granted a waiver to return for an unexpected 6th year, the 2023–24 season, which was his last for the Hoosiers.